Irene Merryweather

 Irene Merryweather, also known as the Chronicler, is a fictional character appearing in American comic books published by Marvel Comics.
-A former reporter, she now acts as a friend and confidante of Cable and was formerly his Chief of Staff at Providence before its destruction.
+A former reporter, she now acts as a friend and confidante of Cable and was formerly his chief of staff at Providence before its destruction.

+Irene Merryweather made her live-action film debut cameo in Deadpool 2 (2018), played by Sonia Sunger.